louWaldo/4315-2/README.md

 As of now, our parser works by making a single pass over the python osurce code.
 The two main classes in the program are Lexer and Parser.
-For every line of python code, the Lexer will identify every token in the line and store them in a vector of tokens (i.e. tokenVector).
+For every line of python code, the Lexer will identify every token in the line and store them in a vector of tokens.
+Every line of source code will have its own dedicated vector of tokens.
+Each of these respective vectors will be brought together into a two-dimensional vector of tokens.
 The Parser will then read every resulting vector of tokens, keeping track of variables and their values in an unordered_map, mapping variable names to an associated type and value.
-Our main issue of concern with this program is that it treats the addition of an integer and a list element as list concatenation rather than simple addition. when reading a + l[0], it treats the integers a, and l[0] as if they were both lists. if a equaled 5 and l[0] equaled 1, the result would be [5, 0] instead of simply 6.

-For some possible extra points, we implemented a way of supporting lists of strings and arithmetic operations other than addition.

-example of string support:

-a = ["abc", "def", "hij"]
-b = a[1]
-print(b)

-would give a result of "def"
+We then build an abstract syntax tree that will be evaluated recursively, outputting terminal symbols present in the symbol table upon every "print" enocuntered.
+We are only able to pass 5 out of the 10 test cases for phase two.
+Our phase one submission was not very good, having only passed 5 of those cases as well.
+Before even addressing phase two, we dedicated our time in ensuring we could pass all 10 phase one test cases since those are much easier to implement a solution for.